 Without support, conflict-affected children lose out on the chance to reach their full potential and rebuild their communities.

 8. Distance from home to school

 For many children around the world, a walk to school of up to three hours in each direction is not uncommon.
-This is just too much for many children, particularly those children with a disability, those suffering from malnutrition or illness, or those who are required to work around the household.
-Imagine having to set off for school, hungry, at 5am every day, not to return until 7pm.
+This is just too much for many children, particularly children living with a disability, those suffering from malnutrition or illness, or those who are required to work around the household.
+Imagine having to set off for school, hungry, at 5 a.m. every day, not to return until 7 p.m.
 Many children, especially girls, are also vulnerable to violence on their long and hazardous journeys to and from school.

 9. Hunger and poor nutrition

 The impact of hunger on education systems is gravely underreported.
 Being severely malnourished, to the point it impacts on brain development, can be the same as losing four grades of schooling.
-Around 171 million children in developing countries are stunted by hunger by the time they reach age 5.
-Stunting can affect a child’s cognitive abilities as well as their focus and concentration in school.
+It is estimated that around 155 million children under the age of five are estimated to be stunted.
+Stunting –– impaired growth and development that children experience from poor infection, and inadequate stimulation –– can affect a child’s cognitive abilities as well as their focus and concentration in school.
 As a result, stunted children are 19% less likely to be able to read by age eight.
 Conversely, good nutrition can be crucial preparation for good learning.

 Read More: Worst Places for Education Around The World